This one-pan cauliflower taco skillet uses riced cauliflower in place of white or brown rice and is made with tons of veggies, beans, and taco fixing.

 - 1 cup thick cut shredded cheddar cheese

-- Place frozen riced cauliflower and frozen super sweet corn into a large skillet (we used our Always Pan).
+- Place frozen riced cauliflower and frozen super sweet corn into a large skillet.
 Add 1 cup vegetable broth and use a wooden spoon to break up the veggies and mix.

 - Turn the heat to medium/high and place the cover on top.
 Let steam for around 5 minutes, mixing every so often.